hrithik-shah/DeltaHacks2025/README.md

 - **Backend**: Powered by [Flask](https://flask.palletsprojects.com/) for a lightweight and flexible backend.
 - **APIs**:
   - [Cohere AI](https://cohere.ai/) for natural language processing and generating recipe suggestions.
-  - [Auth0](https://auth0.com/) for user authentication and account management.
   - [Spoonacular](https://spoonacular.com/) for recipe data and ingredient suggestions.

 ## Installation